kuhn-ruess/cmdbsyncer-docs/docs/index.md

 * Rules to control the Synchronization:
   * Based on Host Attributes
   * Attribute Rewrites
-  * Filters
+  * Filters fur Hosts and Attributes
-  * Action Rules
+  * Action Rules for Actions in Ansible, Checkmk, Netbox etc.
+* Web Based management for Account Credentials.

 ## Modules and Functions

 ### Checkmk
-* Manges full Host Lifecycle (creation, labels, folders, deletion)
+* Mange full Host Lifecycle (creation, labels, folders, deletion, rules)
+* Tested and performant with more than 140,000 Hosts
-* Sync and Update all possible Host Attributes
+* Sync and Update all possible Host Attributes/ Tags/ Labels
+* Full Support of API Bulk Operations
-* Full management of Checkmk Folders or even own Targets (Target must not be Checkmk, also Checkmk can be the source instead of a CMDB).
+* Full management of Checkmk Folders
-* Folder Pool Feature to split big amounts of Hosts automatticly between folders (and therfore sites).
+* Folder Pool Feature to split big amounts of Hosts automatically between folders (and therefore sites).
 * Creation of Host-, Contact- and Service Groups
-* Create Host Tags
+* Create Host Tags and Host Tag Groups
 * Create BI Aggregations
 * Integrated options to prevent to many Updates in Checkmk
+* Full Multiprocessing support for Calculations
 * Command to Active Configuration
 * Command to Bake and Sign Agents
 * Management of Checkmk (Fallback) users (Create/ Delete/ Reset Password/ Disable Login)
 * Inventory for Host Attributes (need e.g. for Ansible, like on which site is server on)
+* Inventory of Service Informations, Labels, Tags and HW/SW Inventory possible (can be used e.g. for I-Doit Sync)

 ### Ansible
 * Rule Based Inventory Source
 * All Functions for Checkmk Agent Management (Installation, TLS Registration, Bakery Registration)
 	*  Linux and Windows
+* All functions for Checkmk(OMD) Site Management (Update Sites, Create Sites etc.)
+	* Automatic Download of Checkmk Versions if wanted.

 ### Netbox
 * Rulebased Export and Import Devices and VMs to/from Netbox
+* Automatic creation of Categories if wanted.

 ### I-DOIT
 * Rulebased Export and Import Devices to/from I-Doit